OSSystems/meta-browser/meta-chromium/README.md

 Additionally, make sure the machine being used to build Chromium is powerful
 enough: a x86-64 machine with at least 16GB RAM is recommended.

-### dunfell-specific requirements

-The dunfell OE/Yocto branch is an LTS release, which is often at odds with Chromium's release model because it often requires recent versions of certain recipes to build correctly.

-This is particularly a problem for the toolchain (i.e. LLVM) and, at times, node.js.
-As such, dunfell users **must** ensure the following:
-* Chromium needs clang >= 12 and for that, meta-clang's **dunfell-clang12**
-  branch needs to be used.
-* Since Chromium 112, at least Nodejs 14 is required for parts of the build. meta-oe needs to be at least a commit 116bfe8d5e5851e7fc5424f40da8691a19c5b5ee ("nodejs: make 14.18.1 available but not default") and `PREFERRED_VERSION_nodejs-native = "14.%"` needs to be added to `conf/local.conf`.

 ## PACKAGECONFIG knobs